rome/tools/website/src/_includes/docs/project-config.md

 This is the recommend location.
 It's the file we create when running `rome init`.

-It can contains Rome's flavor of JSON, [RJSON](/docs/rjson), that allows comments and a simpler syntax.
+It can contains Rome's flavor of JSON, [RJSON](/docs/rjson), that allows comments and simpler syntax.

 ##### `rome.json`